 There are also different types of penetration tests.
 Some of the types that white-hat hacking teams tend to use most often include:

-The three “shades” of tests all refer to the different levels of information that your testing team has available before they start the test.
+The three “shades” of tests refer to the different levels of information available to your testing team before they begin the test.
 All three can help you understand how much—or how little—information hackers need if they want to break into your system.

 Black box testing enables developers to test an application’s functionality without having access to its source code.
 Behavioral testing focuses on the app’s input and output rather than just the mechanisms that enable the output.

 In short, it allows developers to examine the final results the code enables without focusing on its internal workings.
-This makes developers think like users to gain a different perspective on how the application works.
+This encourages developers to think like users, gaining a different perspective on how the application works.

 From a cybersecurity standpoint, black box testing helps developers find potential weaknesses in the application that an attacker could exploit.
 It enables developers to see how hackers could compromise users’ privacy or the app’s structural integrity from an outside perspective.

 Static code analysis is the process of testing software’s source code early in the development lifecycle.
-It allows teams to find potential vulnerabilities and errors in their code and helps them maintain compliance with security standards.
+It enables teams to identify potential vulnerabilities and errors in their code, while also helping them maintain compliance with security standards.

 While static code analysis is designed to help test a software’s source code without using a runtime environment, dynamic code analysis tests the program’s code while it’s running.
-This allows developers to find vulnerabilities that might only be noticeable during runtime.
+This allows developers to identify vulnerabilities that may only become noticeable during runtime.

 Dynamic code analysis can be done in either a real-time or sandbox environment.
 This makes it easier to understand how potential threats impact your program’s runtime environment.